gbroques/interactive-3d-graphics/lesson1/README.md

 ## Z-Buffer
 GPU solves the visibility problem using a [Z-Buffer](https://en.wikipedia.org/wiki/Z-buffering).

-> Landscape paining is really just a box of air with little marks in it telling you how far back in that air things are.
+> *Landscape paining is really just a box of air with little marks in it telling you how far back in that air things are.*

-- Lennart Anderson
+> — **Lennart Anderson**

 Z - Distance from camera.